-The Fraternity and Sorority Life Awards are held at the beginning of each year to recognize individuals and chapters who have gone above and beyond in their fraternal commitment.
-Below are outlines for both the individual and chapter awards processes.
-Information about how to apply for individual awards will be arriving shortly.
+The Fraternity and Sorority Life Awards are held at the beginning of each calendar year to recognize individuals and chapters who have gone above and beyond in their fraternal commitment.
+Nominations for the individual award categories found below can be submitted in November and December of each year.
+Chapter awards can be applied for through awards panels held at the end of each semester.
 If you have questions about applying for chapter awards, please contact your OFSL staff liaison.

 Sorority/ Fraternity Member of the Year